kristynrb/kwk-invitation-maker-lab-kode-with-klossy-lax/README.md

 **NOTE:** This lab does not have tests, so the learn command won't work.
 Instead, just write your code and test it out manually by running `ruby invitation.rb` in the command line.
 If the output looks like it's intended to, you're good to go and can use `learn submit` to submit your work!

-Copy the variable definition below, which is the  invitation that was used for the Museum of Modern Art's fundraiser last year, and paste it into `invitation.rb`.
+Copy the variable definition below, which is the  invitation that was used for the Museum of Modern Art's fundraiser from a past year, and paste it into `invitation.rb`.

 ```ruby
 gala_invitation = "The Museum of Modern Art invites you to their annual gala on Sunday the 22nd of May 2015.
 Festivities will be held at the MoMA at 11 W 53rd St, New York, NY 10019
 .
 See you then!"
 ```

 The Met plans to use this invitation but update it to the correct data.
-Instead of the Museum of Modern art, the gala takes place at **The Metropolitan Museum**.
+Instead of the Museum of Modern art, the gala takes place at **The Metropolitan Museum** and the new address is: 1000 5th Ave, New York, NY 10028.
 The gala will take place on Saturday May 13th, 2017.
 In `invitation.rb` use `.gsub`s to customize the original invitation.
 Remember to use `puts` to output your solution to the screen.

 ### Challenge 2 (using string interpolation):